gautamindia/tech_eazy_devops_gautamindia/README.md

 - Terraform installed locally.
 - SSH key pair for EC2 access.
 - Access key and Secret access key for credentials of AWS Cloud
-- If you have a key pair for an EC2 instance, then add to it the variables.tf otherwise it processed without a key pair
+- find your private key in private_key dir for ssh

 ---